Valentine’s Day is slowly being redefined from a traditional ‘couples’ holiday to a celebration of love in all shapes and sizes.

-6. What colour rose would you give to a friend for Valentine’s?
+6. What color rose would you give to a friend for Valentine’s?

-The bright colour is synonymous with happiness and getting a yellow rose lets your friend know that their friendship brings joy and energy into your life.
+The bright color is synonymous with happiness and getting a yellow rose lets your friend know that their friendship brings joy and energy into your life.

 You and your friends can also travel to Finland, where Valentine’s is called Ystävänpäivä or ‘Friend’s day’.
 The emphasis there is on the love between friends, not lovers.

-7. What’s the most popular flavour of candy on Valentine’s?
+7. What’s the most popular flavor of candy on Valentine’s?